raghul2301/Vehicle-Parking-System/README.md

 The main objective of the Vehicle Parking  System is to keeps records of the vehicle which is going to park in the parking area.

-      Home: This page contains details about our project and users can enter feedback, aboutus, login and signup pages from home page
+      Home: This page contains details about our project and users can go to feedback page, aboutus page, login and signup pages from home page
       mainpage: In this section, users can briefly view the number of vehicle entry and exit details.
       About us: This page contains information about us.
       Contact us: This page contains contact details of us.